-In my short seminary work I had set a goal of examining and trying to summarize situation of the failed military coup d’état in Turkey.
-This topic can hardly be explored on such a small amount of text, especially when the situation develops every day and it is unsure what tomorrow might bring.
-On the following pages I will discuss the action that is still unclear in the question of its planning or purpose and its following repressions on more than 50 000 citizens of Turkey.
-I will describe the development of the coup alone and at least evaluate current situation that could change the modern way of Turkish politics.
+In my short seminary work I had set a goal of examining and trying to summarize a situation of the failed military coup d’état in Turkey.
+This topic can hardly be thoroughly analysed in such a small article, especially when the situation develops every day and it is unsure what tomorrow might bring.
+On the following pages I will discuss the event, which purpose or planning is yet to be clear, and its following repressions on more than 50 000 citizens of Turkey.
+I will describe the development of the coup alone and at least evaluate contemporary situation that could change the modern way of Turkish politics.
 And in truth, situation, that already made its changes.

-As we could see in other coups through the history, it is not unequivocally fight between democracy and the forces to destroy it.
-However we want, we cannot call the pre-system in Turkey fully democratic.
-And with coup’s failure, there is a threat to the democracy (in the Turkish way of meaning) from before.
+As we could see in other coups throughout the history, it is not unequivocally fought between democracy and the forces that try to destroy her.
+Even though we would like to call the pre-system in Turkey fully democratic, we can’t since there is still a lot of flaws in it.
+And with the coup’s failure, there remains a threat to the democracy (in the Turkish way of meaning), rooted in the events of the past.

 What happened

-On 15 July 2016, a military faction within Turkish army (Turkish Armed Forces), referred to as Peace at Home Council (connection with Ataturk’s “Peace at Home, Peace in the World”) tried to take control over key places in Ankara, Istanbul, Malatya and Kars.
+On the 15th of July 2016, a military faction within Turkish army (Turkish Armed Forces), commonly referred to as Peace at Home Council (connection with Ataturk’s “Peace at Home, Peace in the World”), tried to take control over the key areas in Ankara, Istanbul, Malatya and Kars.
 Military jets and tanks were reported to be flying/driving over Ankara and in Istanbul’s airport.

-The rebels, taking actions without orders from military commanders, kidnapped commanders Salih Colak and Abidin Ünal (Land and Air Forces) in first few hours to make them sign the coup declaration.
-Meanwhile the forces bombed the police air and special forces headquarters in Golbasi (outskirt of Ankara), that caused death of more than 40 people.
-Another part of faction got control of touristic famous Taksim Square in Istanbul around midnight.
-This takeover might have rather symbolic importance than strategic one.
-Local Monument of the Republic is a remembrance of establishment of the Republic of Turkey in 1923.
+The rebels, taking actions without orders from military commanders, kidnapped commanders Salih Colak and Abidin Ünal (Land and Air Forces) in the opening hours to make them sign the coup declaration.
+Meanwhile they bombed the police air and special forces headquarters in Golbasi (outskirt of Ankara), that caused death of more than 40 people.
+Another part of faction got control of the famous Taksim Square in Istanbul around midnight.
+This takeover might have more of a symbolic importance rather than strategic one.
+Local Monument of the Republic is a remembrance of establishment of the Republic of Turkey of 1923.
 Bosphorus and Muhmet’s bridges in Istanbul were barricaded and controlled.
-Curfew was set amongst cities residents.
+Curfew was set among residents.

-Tijen Karas, an anchor in the Turkish Radio and Television Corporation (Ankara), under pressure read on air the Council’s statement about “the democratic and secular rule of law being eroded by current government”.
+Tijen Karas, an broadcaster in the Turkish Radio and Television Corporation (Ankara), under pressure read on air the Council’s statement about “the democratic and secular rule of law being eroded by current government”.
 Their goal was said to be a restoration of democratic principles that had been disrupted by current government and presidency of Recep T. Erdogan.
-According to the statement, foreign relationships and human rights and freedoms would have been preserved or extended in the earliest possibility.
+According to the statement, foreign relationships and human rights and freedoms would have been preserved or extended on the earliest occasion.

 Presidential office informed about Erdogan’s safety and his conviction of the coup attempt as an action against democracy.
-Early in the morning (around 1:00 a.m.), while FaceTiming with CNN Türk, president called supporters to march into streets and show their resistance with announced curfew.
-The same declared Ankara’s mayor Melih Gokcek.
-Prime minister Numan Kurtulmus confirmed that ruling party AKP is still in charge of the state.
-Erdogan was out of town at that time, but as soon as he could, he landed in Istanbul around 3 a.m.
-He gave a speech in television right away and two hours later approached a crowd of his supporters that gathered during the night.
+Early in the morning (around 1:00 a.m.), while FaceTiming with CNN Türk, president called supporters to march into streets to show their resistance against announced curfew.
+Ankara’s mayor Melih Gokcek has done the same.
+Prime minister Numan Kurtulmus confirmed that the ruling party AKP is still in charge of the state.
+Erdogan was out of town at that time, but as soon as he could, he moved to Istanbul.
+He gave a speech in television right away his arrival early in the morning and two hours later approached a crowd of his supporters that gathered during the night.
 His message was clear – he was going to deal with rebels and their alleged leader Fethullah Gulen, currently living in the U.S.